andrewhodel/go-mail/README.md

-	DkimPrivateKey			[]byte			DKIM private key (private key to use to sign the DKIM headers in the email) DkimDomain			string			DKIM domain (address of DKIM public key TXT record) DkimSigningAlgo			string			DKIM signing algorithm (rsa-sha256 supported) }
+	DkimPrivateKey			[]byte			DKIM private key (private key to use to sign the DKIM headers in the email) DkimDomain			string			DKIM domain (address of DKIM public key TXT record) DkimSigningAlgo			string			DKIM signing algorithm (rsa-sha256 supported) DkimExpireSeconds		int			DKIM seconds from send time to expire (default 3600) }
 ```